 OMB recently updated various parts of Title 2 of the Code of Federal Regulations, among them, the procurement standards.
 States are now required to follow the socioeconomic steps in soliciting small and minority businesses, women's business enterprises, and labor surplus area firms per 2 C.F.R. § 200.321.
 All non-federal entities should also, to the greatest extent practicable under a federal award, provide a preference for the purchase, acquisition, or use of goods, products, or materials produced in the United States per 2 C.F.R. § 200.322.
+More information on OMB's revisions to the federal procurement standards can be found in Purchasing Under a FEMA Award: OMB Revisions Fact Sheet.

 The recognized procurement methods in 2 C.F.R. § 200.320 have been reorganized into informal procurement methods, which include micro-purchases and small purchases; formal procurement methods, which include sealed bidding and competitive proposals; and noncompetitive procurements.
 The federal micro-purchase threshold is currently \$10,000, and non-state entities may use a lower threshold when using micro-purchase procedures under a FEMA award.
-If a non-state entity wants to use a micro-purchase threshold higher than the federal threshold, it must follow the requirements of 2 C.F.R. § 200.320(a)(1)(iii)-(iv).
+If a non-state entity wants to use a micro-purchase threshold higher than the federal threshold, it must follow the requirements of 2 C.F.R. § 200.320(a)(1)(iii)-(v).
 The federal simplified acquisition threshold is currently \$250,000, and a non-state entity may use a lower threshold but may not exceed the federal threshold when using small purchase procedures under a FEMA award.
+See 2 C.F.R. § 200.1 (citing the definition of simplified acquisition threshold from 48 C.F.R.
+Part 2, Subpart 2.1).

-See 2 C.F.R. §§ 200.216, 200.471, and Appendix II as well as FEMA Policy #405-143-1, the relevant program NOFO, and this Manual regarding prohibitions on covered telecommunications equipment or services.
+See 2 C.F.R. §§ 200.216, 200.471, and Appendix II as well as FEMA Policy #405-143-1, Prohibitions on Expending FEMA Award Funds for Covered Telecommunications Equipment or Services (May 10, 2022), the relevant program NOFO, and this Manual regarding prohibitions on covered telecommunications equipment or services.